baptistebriel/smooth-scrolling/README.md

 - `ease` : the easing value (usually between 0 and 1)
 - `vs` : you can pass some option for virtuall-scroll: limitInertia, mouseMultiplier, etc
 - `preload` : if set to false, there will be no resize function called after all images loaded
+- `noscrollbar` : if using virtual-scroll and set to true, it will not build a custom scrollbar

 ### Methods